 Kennedy Blue’s chiffon dress styles are made with style, fit, and comfort in mind so that you’ll never have to feel insecure in front of a crowd.
 Need help determining the best bridesmaid dress for your figure?
 Check out the different figures below and see what we suggest to be the best dress for your body type!

 Boxy: Not a lot of curve?
 We're here to help create a cute, curvy shape!
 To create a defined shape through your waist, a belted dress is the way to go!
-Options such as Chloe, Spencer, Audrey, and Quinn all have a tie at the natural waist to pull it in and create a curvier, less-boxy look!
+Options such as Faith, Spencer, Elena, and Quinn all have a tie at the natural waist to pull it in and create a curvier, less-boxy look!

 Hourglass: Embrace those curves, girl!
 Accentuate your bust (not in a trashy way, of course!) and show off that trim waist with sweetheart necklines and belted dresses.
-Try strapless options like Addison and Sydney or a one shoulder look like Spencer.
+Try strapless options like Addison and Poppy or a center-strap look like Ivy.
 To achieve that classic, old Hollywood silhouette, strapped styles such as Lucy or Chloe are bound to do the trick.
 Lucky for you, you can wear just about any style and look absolutely killer in it.

 Are you still unsure as to which dress styles are the best for you?
 Feel free to contact a Kennedy Blue Specialist at firstname.lastname@example.org and we'd be happy to help walk you through which style would be best for your shape!